Intermittent iron supplementation for improving nutrition and development in children under 12 years of age

 The use of daily iron supplements in children ≤12 years of age has been associated with several side effects.
 The use of intermittent supplementation has been proposed as an effective and safe alternative.
 The aim of the review was to assess the effects of intermittent supplementation alone or in combination with other vitamins and minerals on nutritional and developmental outcomes in children ≤12 years of age compared with placebo, no intervention or daily intervention.

-Both sexes, Camp Coordination and Camp Management (CCCM), Child health, Children, Conflict, Displaced population, Earthquake, Endocrine and metabolic diseases, Epidemic, Gastrointestinal infections, Health, HIV and sexually transmitted infections, Malaria and protozoal infections, Neonates/infants, Neoplasms and hematologic diseases, Non-communicable diseases (all), Nutrition, Population displacement, Respiratory infections
+Both sexes (for groups of both male and female persons), Camp Coordination and Camp Management (CCCM), Child health, Children, Conflict, Displaced population, Earthquake, Endocrine and metabolic conditions, Epidemic/Endemic, Gastrointestinal/Abdominal conditions, Health, HIV and sexually transmitted infections, Malaria and protozoal infections, Neonates/infants, Neoplasms and hematologic conditions, Non-communicable diseases (all), Nutrition, Population displacement, Respiratory conditions